When Medicaid Pays for Assisted Living or Home Health Care in Massachusetts

 Massachusetts Frail Elder Waiver

-If you meet the above financial and level of care requirements, you may qualify for Massachusetts's Frail Elder Waiver Program.
+If you meet the above financial and level of care requirements, you may qualify for Massachusetts' Frail Elder Waiver (FEW) program.
 To qualify, you must be 60 or over, but if you are under age 65 you must be disabled.

-If you meet the criteria for the Frail Elder Waiver Program, but you are at imminent risk of being institutionalized in a nursing home unless you receive help, you might qualify for the Community Choices Waiver Program.
+If you meet the criteria for the FEW program but are at imminent risk of being institutionalized in a nursing home unless you receive help, you might qualify for the Community Choices program.
 You must have a serious condition evidenced by one of the following:

 • a need for 24-hour supervision